home-assistant/home-assistant.io/source/_integrations/airzone.markdown

   description: "Network port"
 {% endconfiguration_basic %}

-Temperature and humidity sensors and air demand, floor demand and problems binary sensors for each HVAC zone are created, as well as their corresponding climate entities.
+Temperature and humidity sensors and air demand, floor demand, and problems binary sensors for each HVAC zone are created, as well as their corresponding climate entities.